nagasudhirpulla/taming_python/blog/skills/dbeaver.md

 ## Why use DBeaver
 * You can manage all popular databases (MySQL, PostgreSQL, SQLite, Oracle, DB2, SQL Server, MS Access, Teradata, Firebird, Apache Hive, Phoenix, Presto, etc) in one single tool.
 No need to download separate tool for each type of database
+* The community edition of DBeaver is free
+* This is tool is cross-platform, so it can be installed in Windows, Linux, Mac

 ## What is a PostgreSQL database
 * PostgreSQL database is a powerful opensource relational database where data can be stored in tables